The Three States of Data

-Intel TDX explained
+Intel TDX Explained

 - AES-256 memory encryption — every byte of the Trust Domain's memory is encrypted with a unique key that only the CPU holds